 Like much else to do with the Luftwaffe, the picture we have of Jagdgruppe 200’s origins is fragmented and contradictory.
 On 6 December 1943, Göring issued a paper (Ob.d.L.
 Fü.St.
 Ia 8947/43) predicated on "indications … multiplying that the enemy will carry out his intended landing in the West either in Winter 1943/44 or at the latest in spring 1944."
 The schedule of units which would reinforce the German defences included the formation, from Jagdgruppen Ost, West and Süd, of two operational units, Jagdgruppe 200 and Jabogruppe 100.
 The former was to operate from Lézignan and Perpignan, the latter from Amy (later revisions of the scheme exclided JGr.
 Ost and envisaged two Jabostaffeln rather than a Gruppe).

 When JGr.
 200 was activated following the Allied landings in Normandy in June 1944, its constituent Staffeln were drawn from aircraft and pilots of the training formations JG 101 (3./JGr.
 200) and Jagdgruppe Süd (1. and 2./JGr.
 200).
 Detachments from Süd had been operating in the defence of Southern France and claiming victories since late April and some of its successful pilots would continue to score as members of JGr.
-200. However the first victory accredited to JGr.
+200. There were also losses.
+For example, at 14.30 hrs. (local time) on 25 May a German fighter crashed north of Fréjus on the Cannes road Near Bagnols-en-Forêt both a German fighter and an American bomber crashed with one of the Americans saved while the Luftwaffe pilot parachuted successfully.
+However the first victory accredited to JGr.
 200 — by one source at any rate — occurred before D-Day, a P-51 claimed by Fw.
 Rainer Müller-Haagen of “Sonderkommando JGr.
 200” at 10.42 hours (local time) on 27 May, south west of the Rhône Delta and just 50 m. above the sea.
 Units of the US 15th Air Force were raiding French marshalling yards and airfields, escorted by P-51s and P-38s.
 Over Montpellier/Fréjorgues aerodrome: